 - Other articles not appropriate for sending

 As a custom, Chinese law has as a last resort the ability to freely interpret the rules and tighten regulations if necessary at a given moment.

 Shipments outside of China

-Just like shipments within China, in my opinion, the best option remains to use EMS (the priority shipment system of China Post), as it is efficient, fast and cheap.
+Just like shipments within China, in my opinion, the best option remains to use EMS (the priority shipment system of China Post), as it is efficient, fast, and cheap.

-You can opt for conventional mail, but the transit time will be much longer and you will have less loss guarantees.
+You can opt for conventional mail, but the transit time will be much longer and you will have fewer loss guarantees.
 In addition, when it arrives at the destination country, it will be processed by the national mail system, so it depends greatly on how much you trust the national mail system in the destination country.

 The last option is to choose international courier services which, despite being much more expensive than EMS, offer customer service in English.
 For certain countries, Shunfeng can also be a very good option.

-To give you an approximate idea of prices: Sending documents weighing 200 g from Beijing to Madrid costs around 20 Yuan in conventional mail, 220 Yuan with EMS and 375 Yuan with DHL.
-If we send the same documents from Shanghai to New York, it costs around 20 Yuan for conventional mail, 180 Yuan with EMS and between 290 and 400 Yuan with DHL.
+To give you an approximate idea of prices: Sending documents weighing 200 g from Beijing to Madrid costs around 20 Yuan in conventional mail, 220 Yuan with EMS, and 375 Yuan with DHL.
+If we send the same documents from Shanghai to New York, it costs around 20 Yuan for conventional mail, 180 Yuan with EMS, and between 290 and 400 Yuan with DHL.